Two birthday girls hit the century mark

-LACKAWANNA COUNTY, Pa. — Helen Wilkes Visneski first stole our hearts back in July At 99 and three quarters years old when she got and survived COVID 19, and proudly rocked this shirt for all of social media to see.
+LACKAWANNA COUNTY, Pa. — Helen Wilkes Visneski first stole our hearts back in July At 99 and three-quarters years old when she got and survived COVID-19 and proudly rocked this shirt for all of social media to see.

 Now this time, Helen turns 100, and friends and family are throwing her the biggest party the best way they know how during a pandemic.